A collection of questions that span multiple areas of Zenhub related to:

 - When to use releases vs projects on the roadmap

-Sprints should have fixed scopes, and as epics are meant to be larger pieces of work, their scope can very and change over time.
-Keeping flexible scope in an epic is important to allow projects to evolve over time, but Issues should be as small as possible to keep the team moving forward without uncertainty.
+Sprints should have fixed scopes, and as Epics are meant to be larger pieces of work, their scope can vary and change over time.
+Keeping flexible scope in an Epic is important to allow projects to evolve over time, but Issues should be as small as possible to keep the team moving forward without uncertainty.

 - Fixing scope in a sprint allows teams to focus on what is important in the short term